Kttra/webView2Template/README.md

 ```
 **App Settings**
 ------------------------------------
 Instead of working with json files, we can also use the app settings to store or load information.
-The settings can be access by going to the project properties and going to the settings tab.
+The settings can be accessed by going to the project properties and tehn heading to the settings tab.
+You can then add in parameters there.
 Here is an example of how it may look.

 <img src="https://user-images.githubusercontent.com/100814612/160251053-beebfc42-2244-4464-bd34-e3a7ef0a65b4.png" width="490" height="200"/><img>

 Now after setting up these values, how exactly do we use them?
-Well, it's simple, we just need to change the their values if we wish and then save them.
+Well, it's simple, we just need to reassign the their values if we wish to and then we need to make sure to save them.
+Now you can use these values to load up different settings saved by the user.

 ```
 //Assigning them values